acuminous/tripitaka/README.md

 The processor operates with the following logic:

-- If the message is an Error, it will be converted to a plain object and assigned to the property specified by the `errorField` option.
 - If the context is an Error, it will be converted to a plain object and assigned to the property specified by the `errorField` option.
 - If the context is an Array, it will be converted to a plain object and assigned to the property specified by the `arrayField` option.
 - Otherwise if any top level context properties are Errors, they will be converted to plain objects